 On the other hand, when selecting amps, it is more important to assess the amount of power your subs require.

-Once you decide on the amount of power or number of subs required, it is much easier to select the right amp.
+Once you decide on the amount of power or a number of subs required, it is much easier to select the right amp.
 The two main amplifier systems available are single-channel amps (Mono) and 2-channel amps.

 Mono amps are the best in the market because they produce the best base sound and can process a single audio signal with just one channel on the sub.
 Besides, many subs can be easily wired to mono channel amps and every sub still gets the same sound frequency.